 Linked with our Lean and Six Sigma techniques, we believe we have the most reliable products on the market, and to back this up we are offering a Lifetime Warranty\ on all our Serial Products.

-10.810.7 Europe - EU Declaration of Conformity
+11.2 Europe - EU Declaration of Conformity

-The US devices conform to the protection requirements of European Council Directive 2004/108/EC
+Brainboxes products are designed to conform to the protection requirements of European Council Directive 2004/108/EC and its subsequent revisions.